SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Abstract

 \section{Abstract}

-Change detection is widely applied in remote sensing image analysis.
-Existing methods require training models separately for each dataset, which leads to poor domain generalization.
-Moreover, these methods rely heavily on large amounts of high-quality pair-labelled data for training, which is expensive and impractical.
-In this paper, we propose a multimodal contrastive learning (ChangeCLIP) based on visual-language pre-training for change detection domain generalization.
-Additionally, we propose a dynamic context optimization for prompt learning.
-Meanwhile, to address the data dependency issue of existing methods, we introduce a single-temporal and controllable AI-generated training strategy (SAIN).
-This allows us to train the model using a large number of single-temporal images without image pairs in the real world, achieving excellent generalization.
-Extensive experiments on series of real change detection datasets validate the superiority and strong generalization of ChangeCLIP, outperforming state-of-the-art change detection methods.
-Code will be available. \keywords{domain generalization, remote change detection, single-temporal supervised learning}
+In recent years, change detection and anomaly detection models based on CNN and transformer have achieved remarkable success across various datasets based on paired data.
+However, most such methods exhibit limited cross-dataset generalization due to domain-specific designs and typically rely on large amounts of paired labeled data.
+In this paper, based on visual-language pre-training model, we introduce a \textbf{S}ingle-temporal multimodal \textbf{C}ontrastive \textbf{L}earning (SCL) foundation models for change detection without training on the target dataset.
+To further improve the model's ability to learn context of textual and visual information, we propose a \textbf{D}ynamic \textbf{T}ext-vision \textbf{C}ontext \textbf{O}ptimization (DTCO) module for prompt learning.
+Meanwhile, to address the data dependency issue of existing methods, we introduce a controllable generation and \textbf{S}ingle-temporal tr\textbf{AIN}ing strategy (SAIN).
+This allows us to train the model using a large number of existing single-temporal images without the need for paired label.
+Extensive experiments on various real-world change detection datasets demonstrate the superior performance and generalization of SCL, outperforming state-of-the-art methods under the evaluated settings.
+Code is available at \href{https://github.com/Kane-Du/scl-cd.git}{https://github.com/Kane-Du/scl-cd.git}.